 The Marketing Technology (MarTech) landscape, however, has fundamentally changed the way businesses interact with potential customers.
 We have access to thousands of tools that help attract, convert and close our customers in an increasingly personalised and meaningful way.

 This creates new challenges for enterprises, as well as new pathways and options for growth.
 To help you decide the direction of your growth strategy, let’s look at 6 fundamental challenges that we see as integral to success.

 1. Do your research

 The cornerstone of all marketing is knowledge.
 Studies have shown that companies who conduct high quality customer research are able to grow up to ten times faster, and be twice as profitable, than peers who do not conduct any research.
 Marketplace, brand, consumer, trend, and even scientific research will help a business make more informed, objective decisions regarding their growth strategy.
 It also provides a baseline for the measurement of results, as well as a means by which to better understand customers.
 With research, a company can evaluate their performance and direction, and understand exactly which processes need adjustment to move forward.
 See how Customer Insights fit into the Triggerfish Experience.

 2. Find your Niche

 One of the best things a business can do is find its niche; the thing that they are the best in the world at.
-The fastest growing firms are those who have carefully cornered and focused their market.
+The fastest growing firms are those who have carefully cornered and focused their market, and have asscociate go-to-market messages that address it.
 Effectively reaching this market requires thorough understanding.
 A business with a niche market should be an expert in that area.
 These specialisations will make marketing easier, distinguishing your company from the competition and differentiating your skills and services from those around you.

 3. SEO and Site Experience